jonathansick/sitelle_notes/README.md

 *Noise associated with grounding the inputs.
 This will be debugged...* Should get readout noise below 5 electrons.
 Gain 1.8 ADU/e

+## Cometary Science (Rousselot)

+CFHT got spectra of Halley's comet back in 1985.

+SITELLE could be great for understanding the wide-field ionization structure of a comet.

+Na tail first discovered with Schmidt objective prism in 1960.
+Rediscovered with Na filter on Hale-Bopp in 1997.
+Origin of Na tail is unclear.
+Ejected from dust grains?

+C/2012 S1 ISON will peak at V= -4 mag; perihelion passage in November 2013.
+Good target for SV?
+Trick is proximity to sunrise!

+Real interest is to see where these species originate from the nucleus/coma.